srikanth-chillappagari/adding-numbers/README.md

-#Java Project
+#Java adding numbers Project

-*Project for creating Java applications which do coomon tasks.*
+*Project for adding number with  Java applications which do coomon tasks.*

 **Java 7**